nitishya/Covid_till_2020/README.md

 The api also provides data on tests, facitlities, no. of hospitals ...
-More information about them can be found here : https://www.covid19india.org/about https://api.covid19india.org/ has the list of all the apis that they have made availabe Here is the github repo of the project : https://github.com/covid19india/covid19india-react
+More information about them can be found here : https://www.covid19india.org/about https://api.covid19india.org/ has the list of all the apis that they have made availabe